frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 - Cross-platform portability.
 The differences in shortcuts and location of Ctrl/Cmd keys on macOS and Windows are frustrating and programmable keyboards seemed to be the answer.
 - Better support for ambidextrous use of the trackpad.
 For example, it should be possible to do things like cut-copy-paste from either hand alone.

 Typing speed and reducing the number of keys on the keyboard are not important goals to me.
-With that said, my layout has now shrunk to 40 keys.
+With that said, my layout has now shrunk to 41 keys.

 ### Keyboard configuration

 My Kyria uses all 6 columns on each hand.
 However, the lower inner column keys are absent.
-There are three thumb keys on each side.
+There are three thumb keys on the left and four on the right.
 The left side has an OLED and an encoder.
 In practice, I find that I mostly use the encoder for adjusting keyboard lighting, as for other functions it's quicker to just use keys.

 ### Features